softshake/softshake.github.com/README.md

  - Or both.

-## kramdown

-	$ sudo gem install kramdown

-## Jekyll
+## How to run the site locally

-As Github Pages uses Jekyll (a blog engine), our website too :
+As Github Pages uses Jekyll (a blog engine).

 How run locally (to test for example) :

  - Install Ruby on rails
- - `gem install jekyll`
+ - `gem install github-pages`
  - `jekyll serve` (from the softshake root source directory)
  - `localhost:4000` (from your favorite browser)

 GitHub uses **version 2.2.0** of Jekyll (see [this page](https://pages.github.com/versions/) for the version that is currently running.
-To install this version:

-	gem install jekyll -v 2.2.0
+To keep up to date run `gem update github-pages`.

 Configuration file: `_config.yml`.